 Natural Safety Harness

-A pair of naturally made wine that great uncle so-and-so who has crusted port for blood can drink happily.
-Cab Franc is the grape that Bordeaux lovers can get their head around.
+A pair of naturally made wines that great uncle so-and-so who has crusted port for blood can drink happily.
+Cab Franc (from Loire legend Thierry Germain) is the grape that Bordeaux lovers can get their head around.
 It says breeding and elegance and all those other abstract wine descriptors that we associate with class.
-The Blaufrankisch is Burgenland’s answer to Pinot Noir.
-It has red fruits, it has enough tannin, it conveys terroir and vintage.
-It also punches way above its price point.
-Oh, and it is naturally made, but won’t frighten the horses.
+Whereas Malbec from Mendoza is as safe a bet as any.
+This Malbec, however, aims (and succeeds) to be elegant and restrained, rather than big n beefy.

 Interested in finding out more about any of the wines that feature in this piece?
 Buy online here or contact us directly…